 How long does it take to earn an online master’s degree?

-The specific length of time it takes to complete an online master’s degree varies by program.
+The specific length of time it takes to earn an online master’s degree varies by program.
 Generally, it takes anywhere from 18 months to 3 years to earn an online master’s degree.
 There are also some options, such as accelerated master’s in psychology programs, that allow you to achieve this level of education in just one year.

-Several factors influence how long it’ll take for you to earn your degree.
+Several factors influence how long it’ll take for you to earn your online degree.
 These include the total number of credits in the program (master’s degrees typically require 30-48 credits), your enrollment status (full-time versus part-time), the pace of study (self-paced versus structured), and the course delivery format (synchronous versus asynchronous).
-Transferring previously earned credits from another degree program can shorten completion time.
+Transferring previously earned credits from another online degree program can shorten completion time.

 Earning a master’s degree may take less time online than in-person, as asynchronous classes allow students the flexibility to complete more courses per term.
 Before enrolling in an online master’s program, confirm the expected length of the program with a program representative.
-It is also important to verify if there is a maximum period of time in which a student must complete the program.
+It is also important to verify if there is a maximum period of time in which a student must complete the online master’s program.

 How do I apply to an online master’s degree program?